Nolan Arenado Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 26th across all league pitching staffs.
+- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.64).

-- Mets pitchers combine to allow the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.4 per game).

-- In his last appearance on Friday against the Pittsburgh Pirates, the righty tossed 3 2/3 innings, allowing seven earned runs while surrendering eight hits.
+- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing no earned runs while giving up two hits.

-- In 13 games this season, the 27-year-old has put up a 5.14 ERA and 7 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.
+- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
+Opponents have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.